 Recipe: Honey-Chipotle Grilled Corn

 Shallots taste similar to onions, but are much milder and sweeter.
-Whether raw or cooked, shallots are delicious in dressings,
+Whether raw or cooked, shallots are delicious in dressings, sauces, and relishes.

 Quick idea No. 1: Roast peeled shallots in foil until soft.
 Serve with roasted or grilled meats.